Racktash/Potato-Seed/README.md

-#About
+# Potato Seed

-Potato Seed is a lightweight user framework, written in PHP.
+Potato Seed is a user account framework, written in PHP.

-Its footprint is small, but it allows you to write user-oriented web-sites easily.
+Seed is a lightweight framework, providing the bare basics to allow the creation of user-oriented websites, services and applications.

+Seed is an open-source project.
+Feel free to fork it, modify it and redistribute it.

-##Quick Use
+## Use

-Step 1: Initialise Potato Seed
+A more in-depth guide will be published shortly.
+This section is intended to demonstrate the ease of integrating Potato Seed into your own system.

 	<?php
 	include("registry.php");
 	require(REGISTRY_ENGINE_PATH."Seed_Loader.php");
 	Seed_Loader::initSeed();

+	if (LoggedInUser::isLoggedin())
+	{
+		echo "Hello, user!";
+	}
+	else
+	{
+		echo "You are not logged in. <a href='login.php'>Log in, pelase</a>!";
+	}

 	?>

-Step 2: Write your application.
-You can check if a user is logged in with the following:

-     		if (LoggedInUser::isLoggedin())